rajeshrinet/pystokes-misc/gallery/pystokes_research_summary.md

 ![Image](https://raw.githubusercontent.com/rajeshrinet/pystokes-misc/master/gallery/electrohydrodynamics_2.4X_speed.gif)

-All the previous cases, were for collective dynamics of active particles.
-We now consider an example of a driven particle.
+In the above, we have presented several application of PyStokes library for studying the collective dynamics of active particles.
+We now consider an example of a self-assembly in a suspension of driven particle.
 Unlike, active colloids, passive colloids move under the effect of external potentials.
 Here we study the motion of such particles driven by an electrohydrodynamic flow in a rectangular geometry.
 Electrohydrodynamics is the study of the effects of electrostatic forces on fluid flow.
-Electrohydrodynamic flows result from the motion of free charges on the surface of a fluid by application of a tangential electric field along the container.
-In this case, free charged ions are sprayed using electrospray on the air-water interface of a rectangular container with an electrode, which provides tangential electric field.
+Electrohydrodynamic flows result from the motion of free charges on the surface of a fluid by application of a tangential electric field along the container (Melcher and Taylor, Annu Rev Fluid Mech 1969).
+Here, free charged ions are sprayed using electrospray on the air-liquid interface of a rectangular container with an electrode, which provides tangential electric field.
 The spray from the cone deposits charges at the air-liquid interface which are then set into motion by the tangential electric field.
-Thus, formation of nanoparticle-nanosheet (NP-NS) is observed at the air water interface.
+Thus, formation of nanoparticle-nanosheet (NP-NS) is observed at the air-liquid interface.